jkurtb/Suicide_squad/README.md

 ## The Pursuit of Happiness, a Group Project.
 Think money can buy you happiness?
 Think again.

-Applying Data Analytics and Visualization Techniques to highlight other factors that impact the world happiness.
+Applying Data Analytics and Visualization Techniques to highlight other factors that impact world happiness.

 <div align="center">